Digital Marketing

 Additionally, the CPC also varies based on the search engine you choose to leverage.

-Before you select the right channel for performance marketing, it’s important for you to evaluate your goals, industry, and target demographic.
+Before you select the right channel for performance marketing, you need to evaluate your goals, industry, and target demographic.

 Social Media Marketing

-Social media networks are perfect for performance marketing given that over 300 million people in the U.S. are currently active on them.
+Social media networks are perfect for performance marketing, given that over 68% of the world population (5.24 million) uses social media.

 Among the most favored social media channels in the U.S. (and the world) are Facebook, YouTube, Instagram, and Pinterest.